 and

-[Entity/person], with an address at address (“Company”).
+[Entity/person], with an address at [address] (“Company”).

 RiboPro BV and Company and their representatives may each be referred to from the time to time herein as a “Party” and may collectively be referred to herein as the “Parties”.

-WHEREAS: It is understood and agreed that both Parties possess certain confidential and proprietary information and are willing to disclose such confidential and proprietary information to each other, to evaluate a possible business relationship in the field of gene editing with RNA/mRNA between them pertaining to potential collaboration (“Business Relationship”) subject to the terms and conditions set forth herein.
+WHEREAS: It is understood and agreed that both Parties possess certain confidential and proprietary information and are willing to disclose such confidential and proprietary information to each other, to evaluate a possible business relationship in the field of [gene editing] with RNA/mRNA between them pertaining to potential collaboration (“Business Relationship”) subject to the terms and conditions set forth herein.

 WHEREAS, the Parties desire to explore a possibility of entering into a Business Relationship with regard to RiboPro providing services and/or products concerning custom and off-the-shelf messenger RNA (mRNA) and long-non-coding RNA (lncRNA) to Company (the “Purpose”);